 - 1. Demonstrate their personal integrity by: - a.
 Attending school daily and being on time for class. - b.
 Being honest at all times by not cheating, plagiarizing, stealing, or engaging in any kind of deception. - c.
 Choosing to not use, possess, promote, furnish, or influence others to use alcohol, tobacco/nicotine, drugs, or other harmful substances at ANY time, whether on or off campus. - d.
 Choosing appropriate social media etiquette that is consistent with a Christian lifestyle. - e.
 Using appropriate speech or language that is consistent with a Christian lifestyle. - 2.
 Encourage beneficial relationships by: - a.
 Respecting themselves and others and treating others the way they want to be treated. - b.
 Acting in a safe manner by refraining from or participating in any form of harassment or bullying. - c.
 Encouraging and building up rather than intimidating, threatening, or fighting with others. - d.
 Cooperating with all faculty and staff members and not being insubordinate. - e.
 Avoiding any interpersonal impropriety including, but not limited to, any form of sexual harassment and/or sexual activity on or off campus, the use of or sharing of pornography. - 3.
 Help to ensure that their campus is a safe and clean environment by: - a.
 Respecting the environment and disposing of trash in its proper place. - b.
 Not bringing firearms, knives, chains, weapons, mace, matches or any type or incendiary device, or any look-alike or potentially harmful instrument on campus or to any school-related activity. - c.
 Not tampering with the fire alarm system or any school equipment. - d.
 Not entering any building or room that is locked or unlocked without permission and supervision. - e.
-Not defacing, damaging, destroying, or tampering with any school or student property. - 4.
+Not defacing, damaging, destroying, vandalizing or tampering with any school or student property. - 4.
 Positively represent their school as a serious, Christian place of learning by: - a.
-Dressing in dress code (as outlined in the Student Handbook) that is neat, clean, modest, and unaltered. - b.
+Dressing in a dress code (as outlined in the School Handbook) that is neat, clean, modest, and does not have any modifications except those that help clothing to fit better within the school guidelines. - b.
 Not bringing anything on campus that might detract from the desired spiritual and academic environment on campus. - c.
 Avoiding inappropriate displays of affection.

 Any violation of any of these guidelines will result in disciplinary action by the school Administration and may lead to more serious consequences by law enforcement entities.
-When students enroll at Redlands Adventist Academy, they become representatives of the school and are expected to conduct themselves in ways that honor the school, whether on or off campus, at any school-sponsored activity, or during vacations.
-Redlands Adventist Academy shall have the sole discretion to interpret, administer, and implement all student behavior expectations and policies.
+When students enroll at RAA, they become representatives of the school and are expected to conduct themselves in ways that honor the school, whether on or off campus, at any school-sponsored activity, or during vacations.
+RAA shall have the sole discretion to interpret, administer, and implement all student behavior expectations and policies.